robang74/redfishos/forum/quick-start-guide.md

 - https://openrepos.net/content/patchmanager/patchmanager

-The `Patch Manager` is not an application with an icon but add a voice in `Settings` menù.
+The `Patch Manager` is not an application with an icon but adds a voice in `Settings` menù.

 ---